National Action Network: Shop and frisk

 On October 29, 2013 National Action Network along with other civil rights groups formed a shop-and-frisk task force and convened their first meeting with Barneys CEO Mark Lee.
-The meeting was brought about when a young African American man claimed that after making a purchase of a designer belt Barneys, after leaving the store he was confronted by undercover New York Police Department officers, who said a Barneys employee raised concerns over the sale.
+The meeting was brought about when a young African American man claimed that after making a purchase of a designer belt at Barneys, after leaving the store he was confronted by undercover New York Police Department officers, who said a Barneys employee raised concerns over the sale.
 In court documents, Christian says he showed officers his receipt, debit card and identification but was told "he could not afford to make such an expensive purchase" before being placed in a cell for more than two hours.
 Ultimately, no charges were filed.
 At this initial meeting Barneys CEO Mark Lee promised a thorough review of Barneys' practices and procedures to ensure they reflect the company's "continued commitment to fairness and equality."
 Following this meeting the task force met with Macy's Inc Chairman Terry Lundgren to address similar concerns.
 One of the outcomes from these meetings was the creation of a 'Customers' Bill of Rights' that was then posted in 2013 during the holiday shopping season.
 Among those rights outlined in the document is a requirement for store security personnel — some of whom roam the aisles in plainclothes — to identify themselves when interacting with customers.
 Prohibited is "the use of excessive force" or "threatening, vulgar language" when detaining people suspected of theft.
 People suspected of engaging in a crime can be detained "only in a reasonable manner and not for more than a reasonable time."

 March on Washington 50th anniversary

-National Action Network organized the 'national action to realize the dream' march in honor of the 50th anniversary of the March on Washington, on August 24, 2013.
-The march was led by Rev. Al Sharpton and Martin Luther King III with: US Attorney General Eric Holder; Congressman John Lewis; Nancy Pelosi, House Democratic Leader; Democratic Whip Steny Hoyer; the families of Trayvon Martin and Emmett Till; and many more.
-National Action Network brought down 1,000 buses carrying activists and marchers.
+National Action Network organized the "national action to realize the dream" march in honor of the 50th anniversary of the March on Washington, on August 24, 2013.
+The march was led by Rev. Al Sharpton and Martin Luther King III, with US Attorney General Eric Holder, Congressman John Lewis, House Democratic leader Nancy Pelosi, Democratic Whip Steny Hoyer, the families of Trayvon Martin and Emmett Till, and many more.
+National Action Network brought 1,000 buses carrying activists and marchers.